wonechoi/wonechoi.github.io/_portfolio/4_project.markdown

 <div class="col three caption">
 	Shopping pages
 </div>
 There are three subcategories of beer type.
-A customer can add items to their cart by just tapping beer on screen.
-The number on cart icon shows the number of beers which a customer have chosen.
+A customer can add items to their cart by just tapping beer on the screen.
+The number on the cart icon shows the number of beers which a customer has chosen.
 <br>

 <div class="img_row" style="height: 460px">